LarsBreuren/ObA-project-week-1/README.md

 Fetch does not work, so interaction is not possible.
 Layout does load and so does the background that is rendered with JS.

 ## Screenreader
 The website is not optimized for a screen reader because it can't read the book titles.
-Inside the <a> there is a <h2> that contains the title.
+Inside the a tag there is a h2 tag that contains the title.
 An easy fix would be to insert the title into the a directly.
 Adding an alt text to the book cover images would help as well.